 End to End Flow

-From the merchant’s perspective, the experience feels native to your product.
+From the customer's perspective, the experience feels native to your product.
 Behind the scenes, Slate manages underwriting, decisioning, and financing execution.

 Below is the complete lifecycle of a financing offer from initial data submission to executed agreement.

-The journey begins when a partner creates a Business in Slate.
-Each Business represents a merchant that may be eligible for financing and serves as the foundation for underwriting, offers, and applications.
+The journey begins when a partner creates a Customer in Slate.
+A Customer can be either a person (a private individual) or a business (a commercial entity), and represents the end user that may be eligible for financing.
+Each Customer serves as the foundation for underwriting, offers, and applications.

 Partners use their own stable identifiers, ensuring seamless reconciliation between Slate and their internal systems.